deanebarker/episerver-dynamic-templates/README.md

-# episerver-dynamic-templates
+# Episerver Dynamic Templates

-Episerver Dynamic Templates
+A method if allowing editorial control over object rendering in Episerver.